ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   some or all of your `:paths` ↳ `:source` entries here.

   In its simplest use, your include paths list can be exhaustive.
-  That is, you list all path locations where your project's header files reside in this configuration list.
+  That is, you list all path locations where your project’s header files reside in this configuration list.

   However, if you have a complex project or many, many include paths that